pwambui2020/IP3/Readme.md

 # IP3# Delani-studio
 ### By **Paulyne Wambui**
 ## description
-Delani studio is that offer picture and video services.
+Our design practice offers a full range of services including brand strategy, interaction and visual design and user experience testing.
+Throughout your project, our designers create and implement visual design and workflows, solicit user feedback and work with you to make sure what gets built is what is needed.
-## Setup/Instatllation Requirements
+## Installation Requirements
 * Should have a working github account
+* Forked the project inorder to work on it
+* modified the project and worked on it as required
-* Push the project to the account
+* Push the project to the github account
 ## Known Bugs
 no bugs found
 ## technologies used